 An Essential Guide to Tax Saving Mutual Funds – ELSS

-Whenever you research how to save taxes in India, you can easily find the experts mentioning to invest in tax saving mutual funds or ELSS.
-However, for the beginners, getting started with ELSS investment might be a little confusing.
+An Essential Guide to Tax Saving Mutual Funds – ELSS: Whenever you research how to save taxes in India, you can easily find the experts mentioning to invest in tax saving mutual funds or ELSS.
+However, for beginners, getting started with ELSS investment might be a little confusing.

-So, if you are a newbie and find it challenging to get started with tax saving mutual funds in India, then please read this article till the very end.
-It will definitely help you to demystify majority of the questions that you might have regarding ELSS.
+So, if you are a newbie and find it challenging to get started with tax saving mutual funds in India, then please read this article until the very end.
+It will definitely help you to demystify the majority of the questions that you might have regarding ELSS.
 Let’s get started.

 1. What is Equity linked saving schemes (ELSS)?